Greeting Card Poet

 Extended Metaphor

-Extended metaphors use more than one sentence, sometimes many more, to make a longer more intricate comparison.
-By using more than one sentence, the writer can make a bigger than life picture for the reader.
-And, extended metaphors can be used effectively for many subjects and are often used when describing nature, love, war, emotions, and other complex issues.
+Extended metaphors use more than one sentence, sometimes many more, to make a longer, more intricate comparison.
+By using more than one sentence, the writer can make a bigger-than-life picture for the reader.
+And extended metaphors can be used effectively for many subjects and are often used when describing nature, love, war, emotions, and other complex issues.

 112.)
 But soft!
 What light through yonder window breaks?
 It is the East, and Juliet is the sun!